dangazineu/tako/README.md

 ### Milestone 1: Project Foundation & Graphing
 *Goal: Establish the project and visualize the dependency graph.*
 1.  **Project Setup:** Initialize Go module, Cobra CLI, and directory structure.
+2.  **Authentication & Repo Caching:** Implement basic Git authentication (SSH) and repository caching.
-2.  **Configuration & Validation:** Implement `config` loading for `tako.yml`.
+3.  **Configuration & Validation:** Implement `config` loading for `tako.yml`.
 Add validation for schema, paths, and cycles.
-3.  **Graph Construction:** Implement the `graph` package to build the dependency graph from a starting repository.
 4.  **`tako graph` Command:** Implement the `tako graph` command with text and DOT output.

 ### Milestone 2: Basic Command Execution
 *Goal: Run a single command across all repositories.*
-1.  **Command Runner:** Implement the `runner` package with support for timeouts and interrupt handling.
+1.  **Command Runner:** Implement the `runner` package with support for timeouts, interrupt handling, and basic retry logic for transient errors.
 2.  **`tako run` Command:** Implement `tako run` with support for `--dry-run`, `--only`, and `--ignore`.
 3.  **Execution & Output:** Implement parallel execution with topological sorting and grouped output.